situpeiwen/learngit/readme.txt

-reating a new branch is quick
+reating a new branch is quick & simple.